 How much will each apprenticeship cost?

 You will not be able to spend an unlimited amount of money on a single apprentice.
-Funding limits will be set which limit the amount of levy funds an employer can spend on training for an individual apprentice.
-The maximum will vary according to the level and type of apprenticeship.
-For example, more expensive training with significant technical inputs and off the job elements will have a higher maximum funding level.
+Funding limits are set which limit the amount of levy funds an employer can spend on training for an individual apprentice.
+The maximum varies according to the level and type of apprenticeship.
+For example, more expensive training with significant technical inputs and off the job elements has a higher maximum funding level.

 Details of the funding cap by qualification can be found at the link below.
 This covers both ‘frameworks’ (existing apprenticeships) and new ‘standards’ which have started to be introduced and will eventually replace all frameworks: